 Sampling business-to-business (B2B) audiences is hard.
-We explore ways to make it possible: Using your own CRM, website intercept, online panels, and traditional approaches
+We explore ways to make it possible: Using your own CRM, website intercept, online panels, direct outreach, and traditional approaches.

 Doing market research with business-to-business (B2B) audiences is harder than doing consumer research because of the difficulty of finding suitable respondents.
 Many methodologies (or specific configurations of studies) that require hundreds of participants are not feasible when the total population of target companies only number in a few hundred and each of those companies may have only a handful of relevant people involved in decision-making for purchase or usage of a particular product.